M1 Garand: Gas system

-Garand's original design for the M1 used a complicated gas system involving a special muzzle extension gas trap, later dropped in favor of a simpler drilled gas port.
-Because most of the older rifles were retrofitted, pre-1939 gas-trap M1s are very rare today and are prized collector's items.
+Garand's original design for the M1 used a complicated gas system involving a special muzzle extension gas trap, later dropped in mid-1940 in favor of a simpler drilled gas port.
+Because most of the older rifles were retrofitted, pre-1940 gas-trap M1s are very rare today and are prized collector's items.
 In both systems, expanding gases from a fired cartridge are diverted into the gas cylinder.
 Here, the gases meet a long-stroke piston attached to the operating rod, which is pushed rearward by the force of this high-pressure gas.
 Then, the operating rod engages a rotating bolt inside the receiver.
 The bolt is locked into the receiver via two locking lugs, which rotate, unlock, and initiate the ejection of the spent cartridge and the reloading cycle when the rifle is discharged.
 The operating rod (and subsequently the bolt) then returns to its original position.

 The M1 Garand was one of the first self-loading rifles to use stainless steel for its gas tube, in an effort to prevent corrosion.
 As the stainless metal could not be parkerized, the gas tubes were given a stove-blackening that frequently wore off in use.
 Unless the gas tube could be quickly repainted, the resultant gleaming muzzle could make the M1 Garand and its user more visible to the enemy in combat.

 Accessories

 Several accessories were used with the Garand rifle.
-Several different styles of bayonets fit the rifle: the M1905, with a 16-inch (406 mm) blade; the M1 with a 10-inch (254 mm) blade (either made standard or shortened from existing M1905 bayonets); and the M5 bayonet with 6.75-inch (171 mm) blade.
+Several different styles of bayonets fit the rifle: the M1905, with a 16-inch (406 mm) blade; the M1 with a 10-inch (254 mm) blade (either made standard or shortened from existing M1905 bayonets); and the M5 bayonet with a 6.75-inch (171 mm) blade.

 Also available was the M7 grenade launcher that could easily be attached to the end of the barrel.
 It could be sighted using the M15 sight, which was attached with screws to the left side of the stock, just forward of the trigger.

 A cleaning tool, oiler and grease containers could be stored in two cylindrical compartments in the buttstock for use in the field.

 The M1907 two-piece leather rifle sling was the most common type of sling used with the weapon through World War II.
-In 1942, an olive drab canvas sling was introduced that gradually became more common.
+In 1942, a cheaper and more adjustable olive drab canvas sling was introduced and gradually replaced the M1907 after the war.

 Another accessory was the winter trigger, developed during the Korean War.
 It consisted of a small mechanism installed on the trigger guard, allowing the soldier to remotely pull the trigger by depressing a lever just behind the guard.
-This enabled the shooter to fire his weapon while using winter gloves, which could get "stuck" on the trigger guard or not allow for proper movement of the finger.
+This enabled the shooter to fire his weapon while using winter gloves, which could get caught on the trigger guard or not allow for proper movement of the finger.